 My publications include ‘Soul Manifestos and Pieces of Joy’, ‘Soul Meditations’, ‘Blue Marble’ and ‘PoetryMix 1-4’ which is my most recent collection of small anthologies.
 The follow up to ‘Soul Meditations’ – entitled ‘Lifesongs’ – is to be published in 2020.

-Sarah is a writer, editor, personal trainer and dance instructor living in Oxfordshire with her partner, Sam, and her daughters, Freya and Ellie.
+Sarah is a writer, editor, personal trainer and dance instructor living in Oxfordshire with her husband, Sam, and her daughters, Freya and Ellie.

 artists, writers, creators and facilitators

-Her first book ‘The Squawks’ was published by Raw Mixture in April 2014, quickly followed in 2015 by a collaborative project with her sister Sarah who wrote 'Lilly Mae'.
-Ruth wrote and illustrated 'Squiggle Bee', published in November 2015.
+My first book ‘The Squawks’ was published by Raw Mixture in April 2014, followed by a collaborative project with my sister Sarah who wrote 'Lilly Mae'.
+I wrote and illustrated 'Squiggle Bee', published in November 2015.

 Her passions in life include keeping fit, running, dancing, reading, writing and baking.
 She believes in enjoying life to the full and doing things that make her happy.
 Fortunately (or unfortunately, depending on how you look at it) the list of things that make her happy is pretty extensive, so she spends a lot of time frantically running from the gym to Pilates, to dancing...